Semalab/agent/readme.md

      using [`git svn`][2].
    - If your repository is versioned with something other than Git or SVN, you must first convert it to Git.
+3. You must also have `curl` installed.
+On Windows, `curl.exe` is now included with Windows 10/11; if your system does not include it, you can [download][3] and install it.
+4. You should have received a file named `download-url.txt` from Sema.

 ## Usage